 I breathed in the cool, damp air of that early September morning and a flood of memories overwhelmed me.
 I let them overwhelm me like they did every single day, but now they were more than just memories; this was real.
-I was here again, where my life had changed forever.
+I was here.

-I glanced at the clock tower just across the campus, and my stomach lurched; I didn’t have much time.
+I glanced at the clock tower on top of the campus’ library, and my stomach lurched; I didn’t have much time.
 I hadn’t come all the way back to fail because of a few seconds.
 I sprinted as best I could, and by the time I reached the main road, I was panting badly; my 45-year-old body was badly out of shape.
 I hadn’t bothered to keep up my once-toned runner’s physique.

 But that’ll all change now, I thought.
 I’ll get my family back.
 I’ll be able to keep fit again, because I’ll have someone to keep fit for.

 A child’s laugh.
 My head snapped round.
 There they were!
 I swallowed hard and couldn’t hide the smile that creased my face; my beautiful wife, as perfect as I remembered, pushing the buggy that contained our daughter, just three years old, with her 23 year old mother pushing her along to meet me – or, rather, the 25 year old version of me – for lunch.
 If only she’d been a few second early, but that was Mel for you; always running late.